 Council members will receive honoraria for Association business or travel.
 The CMPA also reimburses Councillors for all reasonable out-of-pocket travel, accommodation, meal expense, and childcare costs incurred on CMPA business.

 There are two ways to seek nomination.
+Both require completion of the online candidate submission form.

 - The Committee will release the names of proposed candidates through the Report of the Nominating Committee.